-The alium flowers were just about dead, always among my favorite, were almost gone for the season – but even their dried brown stems and petals were appealing.
+The alium flowers, always among my favorite, were almost gone for the season – but even their dried brown stems and petals were appealing.

 You’ll catch a glimpse of the nearby Fifteenth Street Quaker Meeting House and Friends Seminary, to the east, as well as the spires of St. George’s Episcopal Church.

 There are also two statues in the park.
 The first is a statue of Peter Stuyvesant, the park donor’s ancestor.
 The original Peter Stuyvesant was Director of the Dutch colony of New Netherland, the predecessor to New York City, from 1647 to 1664.
 The sculptor was Gertrude Vanderbilt Whitney, an artist and art patron most commonly known for founding the Whitney Museum.
 You’ll find the statue of Peter Stuyvesant in the part of the park located west of Second Avenue.